avillag/Data-110/Week1.md

 ![Mark](Images/severance-numbers-file.gif)

 #### Books I like
-I enjoy reading, but I haven't read anything in a while :( Below is a list of some of the books I enjoyed last year.
+I enjoy reading, but I haven't read anything in a while :pensive: Below is a list of some of the books I enjoyed last year.
 If anyone has any good book recommendations, please share!
 >1. *Oryx and Crake* Trilogy by Margaret Atwood
 >2. *All the Light We Cannot See* by Anthony Doerr
 >3. *Cloud Cuckoo Land* by Anthony Doerr